This post may contain affiliate links. Please read our disclosure policy.

 The Best Chocolate Chip Banana Bread Recipe is ultra moist and loaded with ripe bananas and gooey chocolate chip morsels!
 This quick bread is best served for breakfast, dessert, and anytime in between!

-Except maybe when you add in chocolate chips to the whole shabang!
+Except maybe when you add in chocolate chips to the whole shebang!
 This is one of my sons and son in loves favorites!
-They smell it baking and come a running!
+They smell it baking and come a-running!

 What makes this so moist and delicious?

 - Ripe bananas are the foundation of the best banana bread recipe!
 The natural sugars in them give a depth of flavor and sweetness.
 You will want to look for bananas to start developing brown spots and become soft to the touch.
 They will be very easy to mash with a fork.
 Just be sure to leave a little bit of chunky consistency (like applesauce) for great texture to your banana bread.